MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/IntuneCloud.md

 ## Intune Cloud Company Portal Distribution

-Publish a new and upgrade an existing iOS and Android applications to your organization's Intune cloud company portal from Mobile Center.
+Publish a new and upgrade an existing iOS and Android applications to your Intune cloud Company Portal from Mobile Center.

 ### Pre-requisites